 TL;DR; As a couple we spent a total of 255 USD for this trip.
 Note: this budget is as a couple so if you travel solo, your budget might differ.

-Here are our tips for anyone that is planning to visit the Douro Valley and wants to save time and money while having the best possible experience:
+Here are our tips for anyone that is planning their itinerary to visit the Douro Valley and wants to save time and money while having the best possible experience:

-What do you think about the Douro Valley?
-Did you know about it?
-Would you like to spend a few days there and enjoy everything gorgeous region has to offer?
+What do you think about our itinerary in the Douro Valley?
+Did you know about this region?
+Would you like to spend a few days there and enjoy everything this gorgeous region has to offer?

 16 Comments